This page covers how to submit quantum jobs through the QbraidProvider — from single

 group = GroupJobSession(name="Cancellable")group.open()device = provider.get_device("aws:aws:sim:sv1")job1 = device.run(bell, shots=1000)job2 = device.run(bell, shots=1000)# Cancel the entire group and reset the sessiongroup.cancel()print(group.status())# GroupStatus.CANCELLED

-Circuit Batching will let you submit multiple circuits as a single job to
+Submit multiple circuits as a single job to a device that supports batched execution.

-one device, unlike group jobs which coordinate independent jobs across
+Unlike group jobs, which coordinate independent jobs across devices, batch